siqad/siqad/README.md

   * Right click on object to change the aggregate boundary algorithm, give out warning if they're attempting to do this on an aggregate that came from a library
   * Associate hull computation wit changes to the aggregate rather than the ::shape function (recomputes every time the boundary is painted/checked).
 * "flattenAggregate" function: for each selected aggregate, for each child of that aggregate, split if an aggregate and add children to parent.
+* Enter aggregate to make changes inside the aggregate - aggregate layers (like entering group in Inkscape)
 * ~~Highlight group boundaries when mouse over aggregates~~ Implemented 17.07.12
 * ~~Select parent aggregate when clicking on child aggregate~~ Implemented 17.07.12

+### Electrode Design
+* Side view of vertical electrode stack
+* Top view of electrode layers
+* Creating, moving, and deleting electrodes
+* Snapping, aligning and distributing like Inkscape

 ### Config
 * Make config file paths configurable